info201b-2021-aut/final-project-cjsv/README.md

 ## Domain of interest

 Our domain of interest is biodiversity.
-We are interested in this domain because biodiversity is an indicator of the effects of climate change.
+We are interested in this domain because we all share a passion and love for plants and animals.

 Other examples of data driven projects related to this domain are:
 - [Biodiversity Conservation in the Amazon](https://biodiversitylinks.org/projects/mission-projects/biodiversity-conservation-program-in-the-amazon)